nwchemgit/nwchem-wiki/COSMO-Solvation-Model.md

 # COSMO Solvation Model

 COSMO is the continuum solvation 'COnductor-like Screening MOdel' of A.
-Klamt and G. Schüürmann to describe dielectric screening effects in solvents[1].
+Klamt and G. Schürmann to describe dielectric screening effects in solvents[^1].
 This model has been enhanced by D.M.
 York and M.
-Karplus[2] to create a smooth potential energy surface.
+Karplus[^2] to create a smooth potential energy surface.
 The latter facilitates geometry optimization and dynamics and the implementation has been adapted to take advantage of those ideas.